Title: Lost in Retail Translation

-Kirk Tanner discusses the benefits of having a retail business' inventory, accounting, and sales systems all work together.
+Description: Fishbowl CMO Kirk Tanner tries his hand at cracking jokes and explaining complex business concepts, such as the benefits of having a retail business' inventory, accounting, and sales systems all work together.
+Get ready for the best 3 minutes and 36 seconds of your life.

 Welcome to Whiteboard Wednesday.
 I’m Kirk Tanner, Chief Marketing Officer at Fishbowl.
 And today we’re gonna have a conversation about retail.